can3p/slapper/README.md

 * Just one binary, easy to put anywhere and start testing
 * Simple request format
 * mTLS support
+* Experimental support for curl as a target format!

 ## Usage